sourcegraph/about/handbook/ops/bizops/ab-testing.md

 #### A measure

 A/B testing requires a clear quantitative way to measure what is "better".
+A common advise is to pick a single, clear metric so that there is no ambiguity in deciding if the change `passed` or `failed`.

 #### A large enough number of users